jberas/compute-datastore/README.md

 ###  What It Does

-- Analyzes commit history on `main` using Conventional Commits
+- On merge it analyzes commit history on `main` using Conventional Commits
 - Automatically determines the next semantic version
-- Creates a release PR with `CHANGELOG.md` updates and version bump
+- Creates a new release PR with `CHANGELOG.md` updates and version bump
 - When that PR is merged, it:
   - Tags a release like `v1.1.0`
   - Publishes it as a GitHub Release